(The Injured Party's Insurance)

 (The Liable Party's Insurance)

 Umbrella and excess insurance policies provide additional layers of coverage above primary insurance policies (i.e., commercial general liability policy or a personal/business auto policy).
 The difference between umbrella and excess coverage is that the umbrella can be used to cover some losses for which there is no insurance.
-The excess form usually only covers losses that are covered by the other insurance policies in place at the time of the incident.
+The excess form usually only covers losses that are also covered by the other insurance policies in place at the time of the incident.

 (The Liable Party's Funds and Assets)